7th ENOJP Conference (2023)

 Award for Excellence in Japanese Philosophy

-We are pleased to announce the establishment of an annual Award for Excellence in Japanese Philosophy.
-Beginning in 2023, the Award will be presented to an outstanding book in the field of Japanese philosophy, including works by younger scholars.
-The Award includes an honorarium of €3,000, to be presented each year at the annual meeting of the ENOJP.
+The European Network of Japanese Philosophy (ENOJP) is pleased to announce that submissions for the 2024 Award for excellence in Japanese Philosophy are opened.
+The Award will be presented to an outstanding book in the field of Japanese philosophy, including works by younger scholars.

-European Journal of Japanese Philosophy: Open Access Archive
+European Journal of Japanese Philosophy 8 (2023)

 Message from the new President and Vice President